Caledon State Park

 This content takes priority over any other information provided on this park's webpage.

 The park is open 8 a.m. to sunset.
-The visitor center is currently open Saturday and Sunday, noon to 4 p.m.
+The park office is open daily from 9 a.m. to 4 p.m. including holidays, except for Thanksgiving and Christmas.
+The park visitor center and gift shop are open 10 a.m. to 4 p.m., Wednesday through Sunday.
 Hours are subject to change based on staff availability.

 General Information